TheTerrasque/python-configclass/README.md

 # Config Class

 ## Introduction
-This README provides an overview of the Config Class, a utility for managing configuration settings in Python projects.
+Config Class is a simple package for managing configuration settings in Python projects.

 ## Features
 - **Easy Configuration**: The Config Class simplifies the process of managing configuration settings in your Python projects.